forest2022/ShaderAnalyzer/README.md

    [Convert gSpan result to graph format](Inter_Game/convert_fsm_file_to_edgelist_hash.py)

-   An example to select longest distinct subgraphs from gSpan result:
+   An example to select longest distinct subgraphs from gSpan result.
+This is to eliminate the smaller subgraphs which are subset of another subgraph:

    [Select longest patterns from gSpan result ](Inter_Game/select_distinct_subgraph_labelgame.py)